lawrencewong/CIS3210/helloworld/README.txt

 Styling has improved since the last iteration of the site.
 A new background image is set as well as a favicon.

+Another static page has been made that will hold screenshots of every iteration of this site.
 *************************************************************